zowe/docs-site/docs/user-guide/configure-zowe-runtime.md

 - _install:parmlib_ is the data set name that the ZWESIP00 PARMLIB member will be copied into and used by the ZWESIS01 PROCLIB.
 Choose a value such as IZUSVR.PARMLIB.
 - _install:loadlib_ is the data set name that the ZWESIS01 and ZWESAUX load modules will be copied into.
 This data set will be created as a PDSE and be APF authorized by the script.
 Choose a value such as USER.LOADLIB.

+2. Specify the following user parameters in the `xmem-server/zowe-install-apf-server.yaml` file:

 ```
  # APF server users
  users: